 Laminates

-The laminates are smooth, synthetic materials with a plastic coating that are simple to clean.
+The laminates are smooth, synthetic materials with a plastic coating that is simple to clean.
 The laminate sheets are adhered to a particleboard (MDF) core to create countertops.
 Laminate countertops can be ordered as pre-formed pieces (known as “post-form countertops”) or can be specially made to order on-site or at a fabrication shop.

 Laminates have recently experienced a rise in popularity despite long being thought of as more affordable than high-end countertop materials, in part due to the dozens of colors, patterns, and designs that are now readily available.
-In retro designs, especially in mid century modern kitchens, laminates are very common for kitchen remodel Melbourne FL.
+In retro designs, especially in mid-century modern kitchens, laminates are very common for kitchen remodel Melbourne FL.

-Pros of choosing Laminates for your Kitchen countertop
+Pros of Choosing Laminates for Your Kitchen Countertop

 1. Very simple to keep up